100rabh-s-apps/apps/places/places-word-chain/README.md

 ## Features

-*   **Turn-based Gameplay:** Player vs. Computer (AI) or Play Solo.
+*   **Turn-based Gameplay:** Play against a Computer AI or in Solo mode.
+The AI selects a valid, unused place from its dataset that follows the word-chaining rules.
 *   **Letter Chaining Validation:** Ensures each new place name starts with the last letter of the previous one.
-*   **Online Place Validation:** Verifies entered places are real geographical locations using the OpenStreetMap Nominatim API, prioritizing specific places (cities, towns) over broader administrative regions.
+*   **Place Validation (Local & Online):** Primarily validates entered places against a comprehensive local dataset (implemented as a Trie data structure for efficient lookups).
+For valid places, it then fetches additional geographical information and rich content (like summaries and images) using the OpenStreetMap Nominatim API and Wikimedia REST API, prioritizing specific places (cities, towns) over broader administrative regions.
 *   **Score Tracking:** Keeps track of consecutive correct answers.
 *   **Interactive Map Display:** Shows the location of each named place on a map.
 *   **Customizable Map Appearance:** Map colors are adjusted to be bright and appealing.